lgueguen/phyml_multi/README.md

 . 'cd' to the sources directory,
 . type 'make'

-### Windows (with Microsoft Visual C++ version 6)

-. click on the .\exe\phyml.dsp file
-. click on Build->Rebuild all
-. click on the file 'phyml.exe' that has been created in the folder .\Release

 ### OSX (Jaguar or Panther)

 . 'cd' to the sources directory